HADAS496/comics-and-Reaganomics-/index.md

 The series debuted right on the heels of General Harris's dramatic escape with Two-Face, leaving the Joker behind in a fit of fury and revenge.
 This pivotal moment marked not only a significant turning point in the Joker's storyline but also an intriguing connection to Arkham Asylum.
 While Batman #258 initially associated Two-Face with Arkham Hospital, the first issue of the Joker series boldly announced, “You’ve just entered the Arkham Asylum for the Criminally Insane - in the midst of an escape!
 Therefore… You’re in on the beginning of one of the strangest episodes in the annals of crime!
 Look… Listen…” (Joker #1, 1975,1).

+DC Comics kept using Arkham as hospital in some comics and asylum at others, sometime in the very same comic.
+In Joker #2, for example, the captions announced “Arkham asylum for the criminally insane” but the signage in the panel’s drawing says “Arkham Hospital.”
+After yet again another escape of Joker, the superintendent of the Asylum shouts at the staff: “How could you be fooled by that?
+This is the FIFTH TIME you’ve let THE JOKER escape!
+Well, there won’t be a sixth!” (p2).